 in the light of justifying a belief.

-Forms (Ideals).
-Plato represents mankind’s earliest ponderings on the ascendant drive from matter to
+belief in The Forms (Ideals).
+Plato represents mankind’s earliest ponderings on the ascendant drive from

 Empiricism is most strongly